 Cell lines and patient-derived xenografts.
 The TargetCancer Foundation Cholangiocarcinoma Cell Line Bank was established in 2012 in response to the need for a collection of well-characterized cholangiocarcinoma cell lines and associated xenografts.
 In 2019, the development of this comprehensive collection was completed, and work to move the collection fully into the public domain was initiated.

 Community building.
 No single lab can take on the tremendous task of studying a rare cancer.
 Through programs like the TargetCancer Foundation Think Tank on Cholangiocarcinoma, we have helped build a collaborative community of researchers across disease areas.
 In addition, TargetCancer Foundation has funded cholangiocarcinoma research outside of the Bardeesy Lab in an effort to foster a greater research community.
+Notably, these initiatives have led to important, cross-institution collaborations that are accelerating progress through coordinated efforts.

-Published Research (click/tap to view)
+Published Research (click to expand)

 The below papers were published with support from TargetCancer Foundation.